VCityTeam/UD-Graph/Internship/Masters report.md

 Submitted by: Diego Vinasco-Alvarez

-Tutors: John Samuel, Gilles Gesquiére, Sylvie Servigne
+Tutors: John Samuel, Gilles Gesquière, Sylvie Servigne

 ## Acknowledgements

 I would like to thank LIRIS UMR 5205 for funding through the action transversale (LIRIS AT 2019-2021).
-In addition, I thank my internship supervisors, John Samuel, Gilles Gesquiére, and Sylvie Servigne for their incredible direction and support throughout this project, as well as the Virtual City Team – especially Eric Boix and Vincent Jaillot – for their valued advice.
+In addition, I thank my internship supervisors, John Samuel, Gilles Gesquière, and Sylvie Servigne for their incredible direction and support throughout this project, as well as the Virtual City Team – especially Eric Boix and Vincent Jaillot – for their valued advice.
 I am also grateful to my professor, Ernesto Exposito, for his encouraging guidance.
 In addition, I would like to thank Jean-Michel Deleuil for introducing me to LIRIS and his family for their warm hospitality and care throughout the pandemic.
 And finally, my parents for their loving support.

 ## Table of Contents